The Age of Reason

 It took a political awakening – in particular, Operation Iraqi Freedom 2003 – for me to start questioning my own religious beliefs.
-During a conversation Navy Chaplin who was a Protestant minister, he claimed, “those who do not accept Jesus as their lord and savior were damned to an eternity in hell.”
+During a conversation, Navy Chaplin, who was a Protestant minister, claimed, “those who do not accept Jesus as their lord and savior were damned to an eternity in hell.”
 I found it hard to believe that more than four billion people would endure fire and brimstone because they were not Christians.
-Hell, (pun intended) even Christians don’t all agree on these matters as we saw with the Reformation.
+Hell, (pun intended), even Christians don’t all agree on these matters as we saw with the Reformation.

 The Black Community and Jeezus

 “In reference to the Pew study, we know that African-Americans are far more likely to confidently believe in God when compared with whites and Hispanics.
 More than three-quarters of African Americans say they are absolutely certain there is a God, compared with less than two-thirds of whites and Hispanics who say the same.”

 Countless polls have shown that black folks of all generations are still the most religious of all Americans.
 Eighty-seven percent of black women claim to be religious, according to polls.
 Most recently, the controversial rapper and Trump Supporter, Kanye West, has reimagined himself as a megachurch evangelical “white-Jesus lovin“ preacher.
 Many religious black folks have looked past Kanye’s embrace of white supremacy because he’s found “Gawd.”
 Like Kanye, I grew up Pentecostal in Chicago.
 Now living in the South, I know that many black folks wear their religion like a badge of honor.
 Old heads claim that Dr. King and Malcolm X were both men of faith, and thus the black church or mosques are the backbone of the community.
 (I’m looking at you, Tavis Smiley).